 Jeff Klein, NV Senior services, Subcommittee Chairperson

 The Legislative Subcommittee has a couple of different missions.
 The Subcommittee is listens for issues impacting seniors statewide and gives them an opportunity to express themselves.
 They translate senior input into policy positions that are presented to Commission on Aging.
 The Subcommittee sponsored a series of listening sessions around Nevada.
-They worked on preparing senior issues for Nevada 2015 which lead to a senior’s issues day at the legislature in February 2015.
+They worked on preparing senior issues for Nevada 2015 which lead to a seniors issues day at the legislature in February 2015.
 During the session the Subcommittee advocated on a variety issues.
 Many committee members participated in the session.
 Jeff Klein explained any new COA members are welcome to be a part of the Subcommittee.
 The Subcommittee members were asked to participate within the guidelines of the Commission providing testimony.
 During the session the Subcommittee advocated for a bill that would have required a study on behavioral and cognitive impaired population issues.
 The Subcommittee had representation north and south at the Post-Acute Subcommittee meeting.
 The Subcommittee was very active in testifying on senior issues for Home and Community based services, waiver issues, Medicaid contract renewal and provider rates.
 Members of the Subcommittee have worked to get the Older American Act reauthorization modified so that it benefits Nevada.
 The Subcommittee supported federal legislation to expand the PACE program to include a younger population.
 There have been demonstration projects authorized by that legislation.
 Jeff Klein explained The Veterans issues and the expansion on the Veterans contract that will allow the Veterans Administration to contract with Community Based Services groups in the state to expand the delivery system for Veterans.
 Jeff Klein commented on looking at the DHCFP website and going through the different advisories that are available.
 The Commission discussed joining the list-serve on the DHCFP website to stay up to date on meetings, minutes and cancelations.

 XV.
 NRS 439 Report (For Possible Action)